Arturia-Pendragon-Iris/UHRCT_SR/README.md

 ## Dataset
 Here we share the ultra-high-resolution (UHRCT) CT scans (1024*1024) with 1.00 mm inter-slice thickness.
 The link to the dataset is https://drive.google.com/drive/folders/1fKHu7mE5fKxknrjy6wibL5prTb8_9GV0?usp=sharing.
 The shared dataset consists of 95 URCT datasets in the format of .npz.
 You can use np.load(path_to_your_dataset)["arr_0"] to open them.
 Some of the CT scans are clipped to [-1000, 600].

+## Code
+We have uploaded the code for the implementation of the conv filter, the UNet architecture, and the loss function we use in our study.
+For the training processing, we follow the code released by [SR3](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).

 ## Results
 ![image](https://github.com/Arturia-Pendragon-Iris/UHRCT_SR/blob/main/figure/SR_results.png)
 ![image](https://github.com/Arturia-Pendragon-Iris/UHRCT_SR/blob/main/figure/downstream_tasks.png)